julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 10.10.11.242	devvortex.htb
 ```

-<p>After opening the website in a browser, there's not much that could be interesting.
+After opening the website in a browser, there's not much that could be interesting.
 We see an email in the footer: "info@DevVortex.htb".
-We can take note of it in case it is useful later and we move on.</p>
+We can take note of it in case it is useful later and we move on.

-<p>Next step would be using Ffuf to look for subdomains:</p>
+Next step would be using Ffuf to look for subdomains:

 ```bash
 ffuf -u http://devvortex.htb/ -H "Host: FUZZ.devvortex.htb" -w ~/Tools/SecLists/Discovery/DNS/subdomains-top1million-110000.txt -t 50 -ic -fw 4